Come Follow Me 2021, D&C 115-120, Oct. 11-17, Free LDS Primary lesson helps.

 (Click on the picture)

 Here is an interactive song.
 Click on the picture to take you to a page where you can print.
-There is a movie that shows you how it works and it also available to print with a little boy.
+There is a movie that shows you how it works, and it is also available to print with a little boy.

 Remind the children that our light comes from Jesus Christ, and help them think of ways they can “shine forth.”